neo4j-rstats/rmd4j/README.md

 Disclaimer: this package is still at an experimental level, and should only be used for testing, bug reports, and enhancement requests.

+This package has only been tested on these platforms for now, so it might not work on other :

+  - Mac OSX

 # rmd4j

 The goal of {rmd4j} is to provide a knitr engine for running Neo4J